MARS 3.0

 Format & Time Commitment

-MARS begins with an intensive week in Cambridge (January 13-17, 2025), where participants come together to kick off their projects.
-We provide accommodation, meals, and travel support (£100 for participants, £400 for mentors) during this period.
+MARS begins with an intensive week in Cambridge from July 7th-13th 2025, where participants come together to kick off their projects.
+We provide accommodation, meals, and travel support (~$100 for participants & mentors traveling from the UK, ~$500 for longer flights) during this period.

-Following the in-person week, research continues remotely until April 2025.
-Teams meet weekly with their mentors and research managers, devoting approximately 8 hours per week to their projects on a volunteer basis.
-For teams based in Cambridge, Oxford, or London, we also organize optional in-person co-working sessions.
+Following the in-person week, research continues remotely until September 2025.
+Teams meet weekly with their mentors and research managers, devoting approximately 8 hours per week to their projects.
+For teams based in Cambridge, Oxford, or London, we also organise optional in-person co-working sessions.

 Application Process

-• Stage I (Due November 24th) The process begins with a general application.
+Stage I is due May 18th.
+The process begins with a general application.
 Selected candidates may be asked to complete a coding test or written assignment as part of this initial evaluation.

-• In Stage II, promising candidates are evaluated for specific research teams.
+In Stage II, promising candidates are evaluated for specific research teams.
 We review applications on a rolling basis as both mentor and participant applications come in.
 During this stage, mentors may request additional materials to assess fit, such as targeted questions, interviews, or take-home assignments.
-We may also conduct brief interviews or work tests before advancing candidates to mentor-specific evaluations."
+We may also conduct brief interviews or work tests before advancing candidates to mentor-specific evaluations.
+Final decisions will be made by June 16th.

 • Time Commitment